-“I spent a summer working in concessions at Falls Creek and had a good time,” Hughes said.
+“I spent a summer working in concessions at Falls Creek and had a good time,” Geoff said.
 “The former food services manager, Don Brown, invited me to help out in the kitchen during conference season and I learned that I really enjoyed working in food services.”

-Hughes did not have much cooking experience prior to his job at Falls Creek.
+Geoff did not have much cooking experience prior to his job at Falls Creek.

 “I had no interest in food and was only able to cook basic meals, but I soon became interested in learning how to cook more advanced dishes,” he said.
 “I was attending OBU at the time for youth or pastoral ministry and God said, ‘I have something else planned for you.’”

-“My hope is that when people eat in our dining area, they are refueled and ready to listen to what God has to tell them while they are at camp,” Hughes said.
-“I never want them to be distracted by their hunger.”
+“My hope is that when people eat in our dining area, they are refueled and ready to listen to what God has to tell them while they are at camp.
+I never want them to be distracted by their hunger.”

-When Hughes isn’t working he enjoys reading, playing video games and eating a properly made lasagna.
+When Hughes isn’t working he enjoys reading, playing video games, and eating a properly made lasagna.

+Jan Shaffer’s love for cooking began at an early age.
+She cooked her first meal, a southern classic chicken fried steak with okra, at 10 years old.
 During that time, her mother had her plan and cook one dinner per week under close supervision.
 She learned how to prepare various recipes and experiment in the kitchen.
-It wasn’t until 2006 that Shaffer’s culinary background merged with her career.
+It wasn’t until 2006 that Jan’s culinary background merged with her career.